abs-tudelft/sbd/doc/manual.md

 to warn](https://stackoverflow.com/questions/27781187/how-to-stop-info-messages-displaying-on-spark-console) to reduce the output.

 For development purposes you can also try running the application from SBT using the `run` command.
-This is a bit iffy, as Spark starts a number of threads and these don’t exit gracefully when SBT closes its main thread.
-This can be solved by running the application in a forked process, which can be enabled by setting `fork in run := true` in `build.sbt`.
+You might run into some trouble with threads here, which can be solved by running the application in a forked process, which can be enabled by setting `fork in run := true` in `build.sbt`.
 You will also have to set to change the log levels programmatically, if desired.